PR Newswire: History

 In the 2010s, PR Newswire and its competitor Business Wire were the target of extensive successful attacks by Ukrainian hackers, who accessed not yet published press releases to enable insider trading.
-According to the FBI, the case was the world's largest known computer hacking and securities fraud, with profits exceeding $100 million in those trades that were made public by the SEC alone, but believed to be vastly higher than that by the authorities.
+According to the FBI, the case was then the world's largest known computer hacking and securities fraud, with profits exceeding $100 million in trades that were made public by the SEC, but believed to be vastly higher than that by the authorities.
+Fewer than half of over 100 suspects involved had been arrested as of 2018.

-In 2021, there are unconfirmed reports that parent company Cision are looking to spin off PR Newswire driven by Cision-majority owner Platinum Equity.
-This ultimately did not come to pass.

 ProfNet

 ProfNet is an online community of communications professionals made to provide reporters access to expert sources and a subsidiary of PR Newswire.
 ProfNet was founded in 1992 by Dan Forbush, then an administrator at SUNY Stony Brook.
 The original pilot program operated on CompuServe.
 After the university changed administrations in 1994, Forbush was unable to convince them to continue running the service.
 Forbush privatized ProfNet in 1995 and sold it to PR Newswire in March 1996.
 As a commercial service, ProfNet began charging institutions to participate.
-By the and of the following year, the distribution list included 2,800 contacts, mostly affiliated with colleges and universities.
+By the end of the following year, the distribution list included 2,800 contacts, mostly affiliated with colleges and universities.
 Other contacts worked at industrial laboratories like Bell Labs and societies like the American Association for the Advancement of Science.
 Many contacts were spokespeople for their institutions, rather than subject-matter experts themselves.